AzureManagedRedis/mcp-amr/docs/AZURE_DEPLOYMENT.md

 ## 🔑 Using Service Principal for Redis Authentication

-For production deployments where managed identity is not feasible, you can use service principal authentication to connect to Azure Redis Enterprise.
+For production deployments where managed identity is not feasible, you can use service principal authentication to connect to Azure Managed Redis.

 ### Prerequisites